redis/redis-doc/docs/reference/modules/modules-api-ref.md

 * `REDISMODULE_CONFIG_PROTECTED`: This config will be only be modifiable based off the value of enable-protected-configs.
 * `REDISMODULE_CONFIG_DENY_LOADING`: This config is not modifiable while the server is loading data.
 * `REDISMODULE_CONFIG_MEMORY`: For numeric configs, this config will convert data unit notations into their byte equivalent.
+* `REDISMODULE_CONFIG_BITFLAGS`: For enum configs, this config will allow multiple entries to be combined as bit flags.

 Default values are used on startup to set the value if it is not provided via the config file or command line.
 Default values are also used to compare to on a config rewrite.